Fab-Miami/CoinBase-job-application/README.md

 It's like having a very enthusiastic friend who really wants you to work at Coinbase, but doesn't get tired or make typos.
 Here's what it does:

 1. Fills out job applications faster than you can say "blockchain"
-2. Uploads your resume and cover letter (because who doesn't love a good cover letter?)
+2. Uploads your resume and cover letter (because who doesn't love a good cover letter to confirm you really want this job?)
-3. Answers all those pesky questions about your experience with Coinbase products
+3. Answers all those pesky questions about your experience with Coinbase products and other things
 4. Handles both single URL applications and bulk applications from a list
 5. Gives you a chance to review before submitting, in case you want to add a joke or two